Xyborg/ChatGPT-Product-Info/chrome-extension/README.md

 1. **Make sure you're logged in** to ChatGPT (https://chatgpt.com)
 2. **Access the search interface** using either:
    - Click the extension icon in your Chrome toolbar → "Open Product Search"
-   - Click the floating 🛍️ button on any ChatGPT page
+   - Click the floating Product Info bubble in the bottom-right corner of any ChatGPT page
 3. **Start searching** for products using natural language queries

 ### Search Examples